You need something that puts you in control of your spending.

 Get the important bills right with piggy banking

 If you want a fool-proof approach to the important everyday expenses, so you always have enough money left to pay bills as they arrive during the month, then look at the simplest system of all – cash in different envelopes or pots – sometimes called piggy banking or the envelope system.

 This doesn’t have to literally be cash.
 The pots can be separate bank accounts, or your bank account may let you set up pots within your current account.
 This is how Monzo describes them:

 You could try putting the money you need for bills into a pot as soon as you get paid, and only moving it back into your account when you need it.
 This means you can set aside everything you need to spend on bills, rent or mortgage payments safely, so you don’t spend it accidentally!

-Read Piggy banking / the envelope method – how to budget better! for more details on this.
+Read Piggy banking / the sinking fund method – how to budget better! for more details on this.

 An emergency fund will make your life less stressful